MP Estate Planning UK

 Trustees are responsible for preparing final accounts and ensuring that all necessary documentation is completed.
 This includes:

-• Ensuring that all tax obligations are met, including filing the necessary returns with HMRC.
+• Ensuring that all tax obligations are met, including filing the final SA900 Trust and Estate Tax Return with HMRC and paying any outstanding liabilities.

 Liability Issues